Last updated in April 2018

-For many years the traditionally amicable bilateral relations between Germany and the Niger were focused on development cooperation.
-However, as a result of the European migration crisis and the fragile security situation in the west African region, we have diversified our ties and dramatically increased our links since the start of 2016.
-The most visible sign of this new relationship is the close succession of visits by senior German politicians to Niamey.
-In 2016, visits were paid by then Foreign Minister Steinmeier (together with his French counterpart Jean-Marc Ayrault) in May, by Development Minister Müller in August, by Chancellor Merkel in October and by Defence Minister von der Leyen in December.
-In return, President Issoufou came to Berlin in June 2016 for talks with Chancellor Merkel and Foreign Minister Steinmeier.
-He had last visited Germany in 2013.
+For many years the traditionally good bilateral relations between Germany and the Niger were focused on development cooperation.
+However, as a result of the European migration and refugee crisis and the fragile security situation in the West African region, the two countries have diversified their ties and dramatically increased their links since the start of 2016.
+The most visible sign of this new relationship is the close succession of visits by high-ranking German politicians to the Niger’s capital, Niamey.
+These included visits by Germany’s then Foreign Minister Frank-Walter Steinmeier (together with his French counterpart at the time, Jean-Marc Ayrault) in May 2016, by Economic Cooperation and Development Minister Gerd Müller in August 2016, by Federal Chancellor Angela Merkel in both October and December 2016 and by Defence Minister Ursula von der Leyen in July 2017.
+In return, the Niger’s President Mahamadou Issoufou visited Berlin again in 2016 and 2017.

-Germany opened an embassy in Niamey soon after the Niger gained independence, and is held in high esteem as an early development cooperation partner.
-The Niamey embassy was reopened in late summer 2002 after being closed for nearly three years.
+The Federal Republic of Germany opened an Embassy in Niamey soon after the Niger gained independence in 1960, and is held in high esteem as an early development cooperation partner.
+The German Embassy in Niamey was reopened in late summer 2002 after being closed for nearly three years.

 Since 1962, Germany has made available more than 750 million euros in bilateral technical and financial cooperation.
 In addition to its own activities, the Federal Government also provides financial support for the work of German non-governmental organisations in the Niger, which has expanded remarkably since 2005.

-The Federal Foreign Office furthermore funds projects to foster stability and maintain peace, including a border management project and a police training project, as well as a multi-annual regional programme run by the IOM to assist migrants and facilitate their return and reintegration, and to raise awareness of the dangers they face as a result of human smuggling.
+In addition, the Federal Foreign Office is funding projects to foster stability and maintain peace, including a border management project and a police training project, as well as a multi-annual regional programme run by the International Organization for Migration (IOM) to assist migrants and facilitate their return and re-integration, and to raise awareness of the dangers they face as a result of human smuggling.
 This IOM programme is co-financed by the EU Trust Fund for Africa.

 - Agreement on the Promotion of Investments of 29 October 1964